The Battle of Los Angeles (album)

-The Battle of Los Angeles is the third studio album by American rock band Rage Against the Machine, released by Epic Records on November 2, 1999.
+The Battle of Los Angeles is the third studio album by the American rock band Rage Against the Machine, released by Epic Records on November 2, 1999.
 At the 43rd Annual Grammy Awards, it was nominated for Best Rock Album, and the song "Guerrilla Radio" won the award for Best Hard Rock Performance.
 In their year-end lists, Time and Rolling Stone magazines both named the album the best of 1999.

 The album has been certified double platinum by the Recording Industry Association of America, indicating sales of at least two million units.
 It would be the last full-length studio album of original material released by the band before their first breakup in 2000 (their next album consisted entirely of covers and was released after the breakup).